-- Many councils have asked if payments to members to help defray their transportation, registration, hotel or other travel expenses to attend events are subject to 1099 requirements.
-The answer is yes.
-Those expenses are potentially subject to 1099 requirements if the lump sum payments total \$600 or more within a calendar year and are not based on actual expenses.
-ENA recommends the payments be disbursed as reimbursements based on receipts. - The following are examples of common reimbursement processes among the councils: - " The treasurer or another officer brings the checkbook to the meeting and writes the checks on the spot based on the receipts turned in at the end of the meeting.
+- Many state councils have asked if payments to members to help defray their transportation, registration, and/or hotel expenses to attend Annual Conferences are subject to 1099 requirements.
+The answer is yes; they are potentially subject to 1099 requirements if the lump sum payments total \$600 or more within a calendar year and are not based on actual expenses.
+We recommend that the payments be disbursed as reimbursements based on receipts. - The following are examples of common reimbursement processes among the states: - " The Treasurer or another officer brings the checkbook to the meeting and writes the checks on the spot based on the receipts turned in at the end of the meeting.

-- " A lump sum is provided to the member and the council or chapter informs the recipient(s) that receipts must be turned in to the treasurer immediately upon their return.
-The receipts must be equal to or greater than the lump sum payment so as not to trigger 1099 requirements. - " Expenses are paid directly using the council or chapter credit card so no payments or reimbursements are made to individual members.
+- " A lump sum is provided to the member and the state council/chapter informs the recipient(s) that receipts must be turned in to the treasurer immediately upon their return.
+The receipts must be equal to or greater than the lump sum payment so as not to trigger 1099 requirements. - " Expenses are paid directly with the state council/chapter credit card so no payments/reimbursements are made to individual members.